roblaing/erlang-webapp-howto/unit1/README.md

 The first thing we typically want to do with any web application framework is get it to load an index.html file with related stylesheets, graphics and Javascript files from `http://localhost:<portnumber>`, which can be surprisingly difficult with many of them.

-Cowboy does this very easily, though you need to skip to
+Cowboy does this fairly painlessly, though you need to skip to
 <a href="https://ninenines.eu/docs/en/cowboy/2.7/guide/static_files/">Chapter 11</a>
 of its users guide and ignore the opening paragraphs advising you not to use it to serve static files.